SashaPatsel/coding-drills/w5_d5/01/README.md

 ### Your game has the following requirements:

+1. The user is given the basic rules of the game in addition to a brief description of each gun

+2. The zombies' health and hero's health should be updated and displayed every round.

-1. Each round a hero should choose a single gun
+3. Each round a hero should choose a single gun

-2. A gun's uses should decrement by one after a round if it is the gun the hero chose in that same round.
+4. A gun's uses should decrement by one after a round if it is the gun the hero chose in that same round.
+It should no longer be a choice.

-3. The gun's damage should be calculated once a user chooses a gun.
+5. The gun's damage should be calculated once a user chooses a gun.
 It should be a random number between the two values in the gun's `attack` array

-4. Using the gun's reliability, determine randomly whether or not the gun will do damage.
+6. Using the gun's reliability, determine randomly whether or not the gun will do damage.
 This will only be calculated once, not for each zombie.

+7. Prompt the user to select a zombie to attack.
+If the reach is larger than 1, the game should determine the other zombies that are affected.

-5. Using a zombie's agility, determine randomly whether or not the zombie will receive damage.
-This will be calculated individually for each zombie
+8. Using a zombie's agility, determine randomly whether or not the zombie will receive damage.
+This will be calculated individually for each zombie.

-6. Using the gun's risk, determine randomly whether or not the hero will receive damage.
+9. Using the gun's risk, determine randomly whether or not the hero will receive damage.

-7. If the hero receives damage, calculate a damage from each zombie using their respective attack.
+10. If the hero receives damage, calculate a damage from each zombie using their respective attack.
 The hero will receive the sum of their attacks as damage in return.

+11. Inform the user whether or not their shot made contact, whether a zombie was hit (display the damage done to the zombie if they were), how much damage the hero received, and the hero's remaining health.

+12. If a zombie's health is at or below 0, that zombie should no longer be able to do damage and should be reomoved from displays and as an attack choice.

-8. The hero wins if all the zombies' health is at or below 0.
+13. The hero wins if all the zombies' health is at or below 0.
 The zombies win if the hero's health is at or below 0.

-9. The reach of a gun will do damage to x number of other zombies.
-Determine randomly which other zombies will be damaged.

 ### Stats: